cedardevs/onestop/readme.md

 1. Assemble the executable jar used in each component's docker image
 1. Set up a watch on the source code of each subproject which will rerun compilation and tests when they change

-Now, in a seperate shell, run:
+Now, in a separate shell, run:
 ```bash
 skaffold dev
 ```